X2Engine/X2CRM/README.txt

 If you have any custom code please save it before updating and modify the new files.
 We will be working on a more concrete system for preserving your code in the future.

-X2CRM 1.0.1 Changelog
+X2CRM 1.1.0 Changelog
+- New Calendar module
+	- View task due dates and new Event type actions
+	- filter by user
+- Improvements to Workflow
+	- new visual workflow designer
+	- role-based permissions for each stage
+	- more advanced previous stage requirements
+- Enhanced action pulisher

-- Various bug fixes and small improvements
+- Dozens of bug fixes
+- Improved behavior on left actions sidebar

-Welcome to X2CRM v1.0.1!
+Welcome to X2CRM v1.1!
 X2CRM is a next-generation, open source social sales application for small and medium sized businesses.

 X2CRM was designed to streamline contact and sales actions into one compact blog-style user interface.
 Add to this contact and colleague social feeds and sales representatives become smarter and more effective resulting in increased sales and higher customer satisfaction.